Explore Johannesburg

 Address: Jan Smuts Avenue, main public entrance on Upper Park Drive, Parkview Johannesburg

-The Johannesburg Zoo is a favourite place for locals to take a stroll among the numerous enclosures that house more than 3,000 species of animal, including polar bears that can be viewed underwater in their pool.
-Of course the Big Five are all in residence too.
-A tractor-tram does circuits of the zoo for those who don't fancy walking.
-On the eastern edge of the zoo is the Museum of Military History, which has some interesting exhibits like tanks, fighter aircraft and submarines.
+The Johannesburg Zoo is a favourite place for locals to take a stroll among the numerous enclosures that house more than 320 species of animal, including polar bears, that can be viewed underwater in their pool.<br /><br /> Of course, the Big Five (elephant, rhino, lion, leopard, and buffalo) are all in residence, and other highlights include lemurs, gorillas, caracals, Siberian tigers, hippos, orangutans, brown bears, and cheetahs.<br /><br /> The various monkeys are also always very entertaining.
+There is a large collection of birdlife and a farmyard section with lots of activities for kids.
+A tractor tram does circuits of the zoo for those who don't fancy walking.<br /><br /> Check the official website below for details on the feeding times of the various animals.
+The penguins and seals are particularly active during feeds.
+The Johannesburg Zoo makes for a great day for travellers with kids and there are many restaurants and food stalls for refreshments.<br /><br /> The zoo is dedicated to conservation and rehabilitation and conducts some breeding programmes.
+Tt also hosts some interesting exhibits and events.
+On the eastern edge of the zoo is the Museum of Military History, which has some interesting exhibits like tanks, fighter aircraft, and submarines.<br /><br />

 Warmbaths